cunnie/inclusive-sober-literature/remixed/big_book/12_chapt4_we_agnostics.md

 PAGE 56

   Our friend was a minister’s son.
 He attended church school, where he became rebellious at what he thought an overdose of religious education.
 For years thereafter he was dogged by trouble and frustration.
-Business failure, insanity, fatal illness, suicide— these calamities in his immediate family embittered and depressed him.
+Business failure, insanity, fatal illness, suicide—these calamities in his immediate family embittered and depressed him.
 Post-war disillusionment, ever more serious alcoholism, impending mental and physical collapse, brought him to the point of self-destruction.

   One night, when confined in a hospital, he was approached by an alcoholic who had known a spiritual experience.
 Our friend’s gorge rose as he bitterly cried out: “If there is a God, He certainly hasn’t done anything for me!”
 But later, alone in his room, he asked himself this question: “Is it possible that all the religious people I have known are wrong?”
 While pondering the answer he felt as though he lived in hell.
 Then, like a thunderbolt, a great thought came.
 It crowded out all else: